francescoforesti/url-shortener/README.md

 Once these conditions are met, just do the following:

 ```
+cd in the project root directory
 sh build.sh
 sh start.sh
-open a browser and point to localhost:8080/app
+open a browser and point to localhost:8080/application
 ```